roshan-research/docs/parsedApib/parde.json.md

 # Parde

-Parde recognizes unsafe images.

-> For using Parde API you need a TOKEN_KEY, if you don't have one, please contact parde@sobhe.ir.
+Parde recognizes unsafe images.,,> For using Parde API you need a TOKEN_KEY, if you don't have one,,please contact parde@sobhe.ir.

 # Process Images